-- Undertaken a program to continue to monitor the group's ongoing working capital requirements and minimum expenditure commitments; and - Continued its focus on maintaining an appropriate level of corporate overhead that is in line with the group's available cash resources.
+- The Company will continue to seek additional funds from partnership funding, external financing of new production equipment and the investor market in a timely manner; and - Undertaken a program to continue to monitor the group's ongoing working capital requirements and minimum expenditure commitments; and - Continued its focus on maintaining an appropriate level of corporate overhead that is in line with the group's available cash resources.

-As a consequence of uncertainty introduced by the Covid-19 pandemic, the Company has prioritized raising sufficient funds to provide adequate time to demonstrate a series of technology and market development milestones.
 Despite the material uncertainty to whether the group will be able to successfully raise funds as planned, the Board has concluded that the Company are not in a situation where there is no realistic alternative to continue as going concern and hence it is found appropriate to prepare the financial statements on the going concern basis.

-2. Material accounting policies
+2. Accounting policies